Sapsan: Construction history

-Development and construction was carried out by Siemens at Erlangen and Krefeld in Germany.
+Development and construction were carried out by Siemens at Erlangen and Krefeld in Germany.
 In August 2009, it was announced that the fifth Sapsan had been delivered to Russia, of the eight that were planned.

 Four single-voltage ("EVS1", 3 kV DC powered, trainsets 5-8) trains entered passenger service at the end of 2009 on the Moscow – St Petersburg route, with the dual-system trains (EVS2, trainsets 1-4) entering service on the Nizhny Novgorod route on 30 July 2010.

 Sapsan set records for the fastest train in Russia on 2 May 2009, travelling at 281 km/h and on 7 May 2009, travelling at 290 km/h.

 On 19 December 2011, a €600 million order for an additional twenty trainsets including eight EVS2 sets was signed in order to facilitate an increased number of services on existing lines and the expansion of new service elsewhere in the system.
-The second-batch EVS1 sets (trainsets 9-20) will be same details as the first-batch EVS1 sets, but the second-batch EVS2 sets (trainsets 21 onward) will have retractable steps to suit for low platforms, unlike the first-batch EVS2 sets.
+The second-batch EVS1 sets (trainsets 9-20) will be same details as the first-batch EVS1 sets, but the second-batch EVS2 sets (trainsets 21 onward) will have retractable steps suited for low platforms, unlike the first-batch EVS2 sets.

 Operations

-Since entering service in December 2009, it has been Russian Railways' only profitable passenger service, with an occupancy rate of 84.5%.
 According to the timetable valid from 30 October 2011, the direct train from Moscow to St Petersburg without intermediate stops needs 3 hours 40 minutes, the train from Moscow to Nizhny Novgorod 3 hours 55 minutes.

-Introduction of Sapsan initially provoked cancelling of affordable daytime trains between Moscow and St Petersburg.
-Since the end of 2012, Moscow – St Petersburg daytime trains other than Sapsan were running again.
+Introduction of Sapsan initially caused cancelation of affordable daytime trains between Moscow and St Petersburg.
+Since the end of 2012, Moscow – St Petersburg daytime trains other than Sapsan have been running again.

-There were a series of stone throwing attacks against Sapsan trains.
-Possible reasons including cancelling of commuter trains, disruption of local transportation in rural areas, and accidents because of poor safety for pedestrians have been suggested.
-New bridge crossings were built, platforms along the railway were reconstructed and additional track was completed in 2015.
+New bridge crossings were built, platforms along the railway were reconstructed and an additional track was completed in 2015.
 New Lastochka commuter trains were introduced on the Moscow – Tver and St Petersburg – Bologoye routes.
 Local trains in the rural areas were saved.